-2022 proved to be a challenging season for kororā on the West Coast.
+The 2022 breeding season proved to be a challenging one for kororā on the West Coast.

 Our monitored sites at Charleston had a late start to the breeding season, with the first eggs laid in late August, two to three weeks later than normal.
 From then on kororā bred in a slow trickle, with eggs still being laid in late October.
 Sadly, over half of these eggs did not reach hatching after being abandoned by the adults.

 Lack of easily available food is the likely cause of this poor breeding season, with the adults having to take long foraging trips at sea whilst the other parent stayed on the eggs.
 If the changeover time is too long then the adult on the eggs will have to abandon the eggs in order to feed themselves.
-This meant we had a low rate of breeding success, with only 35% of eggs successfully fledging.
+This meant we had a low rate of breeding success, with only 35% of eggs successfully fledging in one colony and 45% in the other.
 This is comparable to some previous poor seasons such as 2016 and 2017 (37% & 43%), but significantly lower than the last two seasons (80-90%).

-In addition to our two fortnightly monitored colonies (results from the second coming soon), there are several other colonies scattered up and down the Buller coastline which are visited by our Ranger once or twice a breeding season.
+In addition to our two fortnightly monitored colonies, there are several other colonies scattered up and down the Buller coastline that are visited by our ranger once or twice a breeding season.
 These colonies range in size from 1-2 breeding pairs up to around 20 breeding pairs.
-Although not as intensively monitored as our two key sites, our visits still provide us with valuable insight into population trends at these sites, and a long-term data set to help improve understanding of blue penguin/ kororā on the West Coast.
-These colonies generally had similar numbers of breeding pairs to last season, although as was the case at the Nile, breeding success was likely lower than last year.
+Although not as intensively monitored as our two key sites, our visits still provide us with valuable insight into population trends at these sites and add to a long-term data set to help improve understanding of blue penguin/ kororā on the West Coast.
+These colonies generally had similar numbers of breeding pairs to last season, although as was the case at the Nile and Rahui colonies, breeding success was likely lower than last year.

 |Site||Number of breeding burrows|